 Salem State encourages efforts to reduce waste and reuse items over recycling or placing in the trash.
 Students in an annual First Year Seminar explore the issues around reducing, reusing and recycling waste and conduct a waste audit on campus to help educate their peers.
 To reduce plastic use on campus, many events during the first weeks of school provide free, reusable water bottles to students to use at one of the 34 water bottle refill stations across campus.
 These have filled three-quarters of a million bottles – eliminating the need for that number of plastic water bottles.

 In 2017, we expanded our recycling program to a single-stream system accepting paper, cardboard, glass, plastic, and metal.
-The dining halls and Salem Diner also compost food waste through our award-winning composting program.
+The dining halls also compost food waste through our award-winning composting program.

+Salem State recycles soiled mattresses each year through a partnership with UTEC, a Lowell non-profit organization supporting at-risk youth.
 Mattresses are notoriously difficult to dispose of responsibly.
 Metal springs complicate compaction and the many different materials in a mattress make recycling an unattractive proposition.
 UTEC engages proven-risk young people in the workforce while also diverting mattresses from the waste stream.
-UTEC youth hand-cut the mattresses and recycle the steel, foam, wood, some of the toppers, and cotton.
-Ultimately they are able to recycle 85% of each piece, by weight.
+UTEC youth hand-cut the mattresses and recycle the steel, foam, wood, some of the toppers, and cotton, recycling 85% of each piece, by weight.

 Recycling Materials into Art

-Art + Design Department Professor Ken Reker incorporates recycled materials into his classes and his art, using hundreds of plastic water bottles in sculptures such as the one below:
+Art + Design professor Ken Reker incorporates recycled materials into his classes and his art, using hundreds of plastic water bottles in sculptures such as the one below: